 Executive Summary

-Although not itself commercial, openEHR has a growing number of industry partners who are investing in openEHR-based implementations, as they believe this is the best approach available for realising the goals of semantic e-health today.
+openEHR is an open platform-based set of de facto standards in which a growing number of governments and industry vendors are investing, in order to realise the goals of semantic e-health.

-We believe the activities of openEHR Foundation, the industry partners, and the wider openEHR community (which includes many universities) are highly relevant to the to development of next generation healthcare IT.
+We believe the activities of openEHR Foundation, its industry partners, and the wider openEHR community (including many universities) are highly relevant to the to development of next generation healthcare IT.
 The key elements of openEHR’s strategic value to future development are:

-Technically it is a platform approach, rather than a ‘set of standards’ or monolithic specification or product;
+Technically it is a platform approach, rather than a set of independent standards or monolithic specification or product;

-It offers the most comprehensive semantic framework available in e-health, combining formal clinical modelling, terminology, and a services infrastructure;
+It offers the most comprehensive semantic framework available in e-health, combining information models, formal clinical modelling, terminology, and a services infrastructure;

 It deals directly with the very difficult challenges of e-health, including semantic scalability - handling complex and constantly changing information and clinical workflows, forever;